matrix-org/matrix-spec-proposals/proposals/3890-remote-local-notification-toggle.md

 N/A

 ## Dependencies
-Proper deletion of account data is enabled by [MSC3391: Removing account data.](https://github.com/matrix-org/matrix-spec-proposals/pull/3391)
+Communication of deletion of account data to clients is enabled by [MSC3391: Removing account data.](https://github.com/matrix-org/matrix-spec-proposals/pull/3391)

 ## Unstable prefix